Essential Guide to Proper Restaurant Cleaning: Preventing Disease and Ensuring Safety

 Sanitizing

 Sanitizing reduces microorganisms like bacteria, viruses, and fungi on surfaces after they have been cleaned.
 To meet CDC requirements, sanitizing chemicals must kill 99.999% of the test bacteria in under 30 seconds.
-Sanitizing is meant to be used as a preventative measure to reduce the growth of harmful bacteria, but it does not kill all of the viruses on a surface.
+Sanitizing is meant to be used as a preventative measure to reduce the growth of harmful bacteria, but it does not kill all viruses on a surface.
 Every surface that comes into contact with food should be sanitized several times a day.

 What to Sanitize